-In summary, these blades are great, they stay sharp and gives close shave without causing bumps or skin irritation.
-The blade edges are honed multiple times during the manufacturing process, enabling notably smooth, close, and detailed shave.
+In summary, these blades are great, they stay sharp and give a close shave without causing bumps or skin irritation.
+The blade edges are honed multiple times during the manufacturing process, enabling a notably smooth, close, and detailed shave.

 Merkur Double Edge Razor Blades are known to give a consistent, smooth shave.
 The blades’ superior quality saves loads of shaving time.